unepwcmc/action-agenda/README.md

 2. `yarn install`
 3. `bundle exec rails db:create db:migrate rails db:seed`
 4. `bundle exec rails s`
-5. Obtain a copy of the 'commitments' CSV if not already present in `lib/data/seeds`
+5. Obtain a copy of `config/master.key` from lastpass
 6. Run `rake import:commitments`
 7. On the Commitments page, you should see a list of commitments.